 When you open it, run Open & Repair to get rid of possible file errors.

 Work in Progress elements

 Conceptual models and different design options are usually stored in the same project.
 When you start working on construction drawings, these elements become useless ballast, preventing you from working smoothly.
+Solution:

 Delete Work in Progress elements from your project when you no longer need to work with them.
 You can archive them as hotlink modules or PLN files.